spiral/docs/cookbook/domain-core.md

 ```

 #### Rule Context
-You can use all method parameters as rule context, for example we can create rule:
+You can use all method parameters as rule context, for example, we can create a rule:

 ```php
 namespace App\Security;